selgik/selgik.github.io/_posts/2022-05-03-Tableau-dashboards.md

 ## 5. Part 2: Visualize Findings with Tableau
 ### Choosing dashboard type
-- Question: Why did I chose to build multiple pages dashboards for this project?
+- Question: Why did I decide to build multi-pages dashboards for this project?
-- Answer: Unlike the COVID-19 project where I had to deal with only 1 unified theme (COVID-19), this project had mulitple themes (requests number, duration time, season or agencies etc).
+- Answer: Unlike the COVID-19 project where I had to deal with 1 unified theme (COVID-19), this project had mulitple themes (requests types, duration time, season or agencies etc).
 Adding all analysis in one page could be overwhelming to users as it would contain too much information.

 ### Designing dashboards
 - Divide dashboards into three section: service requests summary per (1) season (2) agency (3) type.
-- Enable data source filters for year/month
+- Enable data source level filters for year/month.
 - Add key insights for each section.

 ### Track Tableau issues